-The Institute focuses on the following five areas and examines their applications to organisational practices and public policy.
+The Initiative focuses on the following five areas and examines their applications to organisational practices and public policy.

 The study of human behaviour in the contexts of organisational practices or public policy is directly dependent on and draws from the research in the above five areas.
 For example, understanding and predicting behavioural responses to various policy options related to work-life balance will require scientific research, employing multiple methods of investigation (Area 5), to examine what constitutes quality of life and well-being for different individuals (Area 1), how individuals think and make decisions (Area 3) in various work and organisational situations (Area 4) and cultural contexts (Area 2).